BIRDWOODS ARROWTOWN GALLERY

-Welcome to Birdwoods Gallery in Arrowtown - A new initiative from Jack Stobart, first son of Bruce and Louise Stobart, the founders of Birdwoods Gallery.
-Set in the heart of Arrowtown, Central Otago, Birdwoods Arrowtown is an exciting new gallery displaying unique and beautifully carved stone sculptures, recycled metalwork, ceramics, jewellery, basketry, rugs, cushions and more from talented local and international artists, including Jack's own stone sculptures.
+Welcome to Birdwoods Arrowtown Gallery - opened in 2020 by Jack Stobart, eldest son of Bruce and Louise, the founders of Birdwoods Gallery.
+Set in the heart of Arrowtown, Central Otago, this is a beautiful gallery displaying unique and hand carved stone sculptures, recycled metalwork, ceramics, jewellery, basketry, rugs, cushions and more from talented local and international artists, including Jack's own stone sculptures.

 The Birdwoods Story

-Since starting Birdwoods in New Zealand the Stobarts travel back to Africa yearly to select textiles, artwork, craft and importantly, stone sculpture.
-The sculpture is displayed in their two galleries as well as in the expansive Birdwoods garden and sculpture walk in Hawkes Bay.
-Birdwoods have also hosted two international exhibitions in Virginia, USA and at Burtown House, Ireland, as well as at several notable venues throughout New Zealand.
+Birdwoods have also hosted two international exhibitions in Virginia, USA and at Burtown House, Ireland, as well as at several notable venues in New Zealand.

-In early 2019 after 6 years of working offshore on luxury private yachts, Jack joined his parents, Bruce and Louise, on their annual African buying trip, to discover his roots and learn about the family business.
-Jack remained on to spend three months living and working in the sculpture communities in Zimbabwe under the tutelage of a small group of leading stone sculptors.
-At the end of his time in Zimababwe, being inspired by the craft and people, Jack purchased a container of sculpture to bring back to New Zealand for display and sale.
+In early 2019 after six years of working offshore on luxury private yachts, Jack joined his parents on their annual buying trip to Africa, to re-discover his roots and learn about the family business.
+Jack stayed on to spend three months full immersion living and working in a sculpture community in Zimbabwe under the tutelage of a small group of leading stone sculptors.
+At the end of his time in Zimbabwe and being deeply inspired by the craft and the people, Jack purchased a container of sculpture to bring back to New Zealand for display and sale.
 Jack now has a unique and practical understanding of all aspects of sculpting, from mining stone, to the carving, chasing and polishing of the finished works.
 Jack’s time training as a sculptor has forged strong personal relationships with key members of the various sculpting communities, whilst also gaining an understanding of the practicalities and logistics of packing and shipping through the export/import process.
-Jack is passionate about sculpting and many of the pieces are on display in the Arrowtown gallery.

-Top: Jack visiting a springstone mine on the outskirts of Mvruwi to select stone for carving
+Top: Jack visiting a mine on the outskirts of Mvruwi to select stone for carving.

 Right: Jack and his sculpting mentors in the Chitungwiza Community Arts Centre, Harare